 Overwhelmed?
 Try one thing.

 If reading this makes you feel like you’re already behind, don’t let it.
-Like I say in my e-book, just do one thing at a time.
-There’s no hurry, so long as you’re moving forward.
-Give olive oil cleansing a try, or maybe order a small tube of lanolin and see what you think.
+Just do one thing at a time.
+There’s no race—just move in the right direction.
+Try cleaning your face with oil this week, or maybe sign up for an Akamai subscription and see what you think.

-So yep… I keep my beauty routine—and my bathroom cabinet—nice and simple with these products.
-I can’t imagine ever going back to “normal” products.
+I keep my beauty routine—and my bathroom cabinet—nice and simple with these products.
+I can’t imagine switching back to “normal” products.